 In any case, there are hundreds of things you can give your dog that are safe and tasty, so there’s really no point in pushing your luck.
 Just steer clear of those listed below.

-- Spinach – Spinach isn’t dangerous in small amounts, but it is full of oxalic acid, which can cause kidney problems over time.
+- Spinach – This leafy vegetable isn’t dangerous in small amounts, but spinach is full of oxalic acid, which can cause kidney problems over time.
+This is one veggie we’d skip to avoid issues.

 - Onions, garlic, leeks, shallots, and chives – All of these vegetables are members of the plant genus Allium.
 These vegetables all contain organosulfur compounds that are toxic to dogs.
 In very small amounts these vegetables may be acceptable (many dog foods contain small amounts of garlic, for example), but some breeds (particularly Akitas and other Japanese breeds) are especially vulnerable to these vegetables.